 Not surprisingly, fake purifiers don’t work.
 And note that these are bad levels of pollution.
 The World Health Organization’s annual limit is 10 micrograms.
 Without purifiers, these rooms were averaging 100 micrograms!

 But check out PM2.5 levels in rooms with real purifiers (yellow).

 PM2.5 levels were about half as high in rooms real purifiers.

 But we already know purifiers reduce pollution.
 Did the purifier actually have effects on their bodies?
-Here’s what having a real purifier did to measures of blood inflammation:
+Here’s what having a real purifier did to measures of inflammation:

 And they had less constricted blood veins:

 One of the only things that did not improve significantly was their lung function: